 As well as student finance, you may be entitled to further support, perhaps in the form of bursaries, grants, or scholarships from your university or college, or a charitable organisation.

-If you're responsible for the care and wellbeing of a dependent, you may be able to access additonal support, both financially and practically.
+If you're responsible for the care and wellbeing of child aged 17 or under, you may be able to access additional support, both financially and practically.

-If you’re juggling your studies with the care of an adult or child dependant, it’s worth knowing what financial support is available.
-On top of your student finance package, you may also be eligible for additional benefits depending on where you live.
-Take a look at our additional funding page for more details.
+On top of your student finance package, you may also be eligible for additional benefits, depending on where you live - take a look at our additional funding page for more details.